alfaradi/portfolio/README.md

 - Create another yet more interactive dashboards using Tableau.
 Here's the link to <a href="https://public.tableau.com/app/profile/alfaradi.krisna.ocsyta/viz/Coffeshop_Dashboard/MainDashboard"> My Tableau Public. </a>

 ## 3. <a href="https://public.tableau.com/app/profile/alfaradi.krisna.ocsyta/viz/UpahMinimumKabupatenKotadiPulauJawa2018-2023/Dashboard1">Regency/City Minimum Wage in Java Island 2018-2023 (Excel-Tableau) </a>
-This project was motivated by the curiosity of my friends and I to find out the minimum wage level of regencies or cities on the island of Java to decide where to look for a job later..
+This project was motivated by the curiosity of my friends and I to find out the minimum wage level of regencies or cities on the island of Java to decide where to look for a job later.
-What I have done:
+Here's what i did:
 - Collected minimum wage data for each province from various sources, ranging from official government websites to governor's decrees.
 - Aggregated and cleaned all the data collected using Excel.
 And matched the data to the shapefile of the Java island regencies/cities.
 Here's the <a href="https://github.com/alfaradi/portfolio/blob/main/UMK_Pulau_Jawa_Excel-Tableau/UMK_Pulau_Jawa_Dataset.xlsx"> Excel File. </a>
 - Created an interactive dashboard using Tableau to make it easier to understand the data and gain insights.
 Here's the link to  <a href="https://public.tableau.com/app/profile/alfaradi.krisna.ocsyta/viz/UpahMinimumKabupatenKotadiPulauJawa2018-2023/Dashboard1"> The Dashboard in My Tableau Public </a>